JacobSmolii/Lem-In/README.md

 ## Rules
   * The project must be written in C language.
-  * Each ant may move one room per turn.
+  * Each ant may move one room per step.
   * Only one ant may occupy a room at a time expect for start and end.
   * Any non compliant or empty lines will automatically stop the ant farm's reading as well as the orderly processing of the     acquired data.
   * If there isn't enough data to process normally you must display ERROR.